Our Vision and Values

-Building on the success of 2016, results improved yet again, with 78% of pupils achieved 5 or more GCSEs at grades C or higher, many achieving an A grade.
-Also, 52% of pupils achieved 5 or more GCSEs at grades C or higher including Maths and English, again beating the Northern Ireland Average by 5%.
+In 2021 86% of pupils achieved 5 or more GCSEs at grades C or higher, many achieving an A grade.
+Also 47% of pupils achieved 5 or more GCSEs at grades c or higher including Mathematics and English, in line with the Northern Ireland average.
 Every pupil in Year 12 left the school with a GCSE qualification and all were entered for GCSE Mathematics and GCSE English Language.

 Laurelhill Community College has a tradition and history of providing a caring learning environment for all of our pupils.
 Our pastoral care system places our pupils at the centre of everything we do.
 Positive relationships are developed between the pupils and the staff who care, support, develop and challenge them to achieve their full potential on a daily basis.
 Our pupil centred pastoral care system strives to break down the barriers to learning by putting in place programmes and support to develop your child's social and emotional needs.

 Pastoral Care Structure

 The Pastoral Care structure in Laurelhill is overseen by the Deputy Principal for Child Centred Learning.
 Year 8 pastoral needs are looked after by a team of Form Tutors who report to the Head of Transition.
 In Middle and Senior College, pupils pastoral needs and academic barriers are addressed by the Form Tutor who is supported by both a Head of College and a Learning Support Co-ordinator.
 The College has a designated Safeguarding team who respond to all aspects of Child Protection in support of our young people.